wvirany/blog/content/posts/nngp/index.md

 Recalling the definition of a GP, if $f \sim \mathcal{GP}$, then $f(-0.2)$ and $f(0.4)$ take a joint bivariate Normal distribution.
 It can be seen that as the size of the hidden layer increases, the distribution of priors converges to a bivariate Normal distribution.

 <a href="#fig2">Figure 2</a> shows the training process of an ensemble of 50 neural networks.
 Each pink line represents a single neural network in the ensemble, and the dark red line shows the mean of the ensemble.
-The shaded blue region shows an interval of two standard deviations about the mean.
+The shaded blue region displays the interval of two standard deviations about the mean.

 <div id="fig2" class="figure">
    <img src="figures/nn_ensemble.gif" alt="NN Ensemble" style="width:100%">
   <figcaption>Figure 2: Ensemble of neural networks as a Gaussian process</figcaption>
 </div>

 At initialization, the ensemble is a zero-mean Gaussian process.
+The ensemble converges to the NNGP, which is equivalent to performing inference with a Gaussian process with corresponding covariance function as defined previously.

 All of the code used to make these plots can be found at [github.com/wvirany/NNGP](https://github.com/wvirany/NNGP).

-### Conclusion